frannnkkyy/frannnkkyy/README.md

   About me
 </h2>

-I'm a Software Development graduate and **Junior Software  Developer** based in Reynosa, Mexico.

-My work focuses on building responsive web and mobile applications with **JavaScript, React and Vue.js**, connecting user interfaces with services, databases and real-time information.
+I'm a Junior Software Developer with an Engineering degree in Software Development and Management.
+I build web, mobile and progressive web applications that connect interfaces with services, databases and real-time information.

-During my internship at **Prologis**, I developed and delivered a pilot internal PWA designed to digitalize the capture, consultation and historical analysis of water and electricity readings across different properties.
+During my internship at Prologis, I developed an internal PWA pilot to centralize the capture, validation and consultation of water and electricity readings.
+My experience also includes Firebase, Supabase, Arduino, IT support, technical documentation and interface design.

-I enjoy understanding how a real process works, identifying what can be simplified and transforming it into an interface that feels clear and easy to use.
-My background also includes IT support, ServiceNow, databases, technical documentation and UI design.

-I'm currently looking for a Junior Frontend Developer, Web Developer or Software Developer opportunity where I can contribute to real projects while continuing to grow as a developer.
+I'm currently seeking remote opportunities as a Junior Software Developer, where I can contribute to useful applications while continuing to grow professionally.

 <br>